OlgaKuvs/PP1-spbreeder/README.md

 ## <div id="acknowledgements">Acknowledgements</div>

 I would like to take the opportunity to thank:
-- My mentor Rahul Lakhanpal for his feedback, guidance, support, patience and kindness.
+- My mentor Rahul Lakhanpal for his feedback, guidance and support.
 - Our Cohort Facilitator Alan Bushell for continuous motivation, positive attitude, excellent and useful presentations.
-- My husband for his patience and for freeing me from all household chores to work on my project.
+- My husband Sergej for his patience and for freeing me from all household chores to work on my project.